The Schoolhouse Theater

 Westchester County’s oldest, longest running Professional Theater.

-As eloquently stated in The New York Times, The Schoolhouse Theater & Arts Center, is a "venerable" cultural center devoted to professional theater at the highest possible standard.
+The Schoolhouse Theater & Arts Center, a 501(c)3 nonprofit organization, is a *venerable cultural center devoted to professional theater at the highest possible standard.
 We are committed to bringing new, innovative and ground breaking programs and plays to the community.
-It is a place where new work is explored, a place where things begin.
-Additionally, our galleries also host local artists, sculptors, and photographers from all over the county.
+It is a place where new work is explored, and a place where things begin.
+Additionally, our galleries host local artists, sculptors, and photographers from all over the county.

-Through classes for children, live theater, live music, Lee's Cafe (events showcasing local young musical talent in our art galleries), stand-up comedy, slam poetry, story telling and other creative programs, we have sought to be a landmark home for all of the arts in Westchester County.
+Through classes for children, live theater, live music, Lee's Cafe (events showcasing young musical local talent in our art galleries), comedy, slam poetry, story telling and creative programs, we have sought to be a landmark home for all of the arts in Westchester County.

-Legendary critic Alvin Klein, who wrote more than 40 reviews for the New York Times, summed it up best: "It's one of my favorite theaters.
+Legendary New York critic Alvin Klein, (president of The Drama Desk), who wrote more than 40 reviews for the New York Times, summed it up best: "It's one of my favorite theaters.
 A jewel.
 99 seats.
 There's nothing like it.
 Where else are you going to see Albee, Saroyan or Williams?
+Abundance by Beth Henley?
 They're gutsy!"